loadsmart/blog/content/posts/2021-08-30-engineering-culture/index.md

 ### VCS and GitHub

-Things that were perfectly working years ago might not in the present date.
+Things that were perfectly working years ago might not be in the present date.
 Processes, policies, practices, culture.
 They all change with time.
 An interesting side-effect of having ours on top of a version control system is that we can see how it evolves historically.
-Healthy conversations on decisions that will adapt how we work will only move us forward into the direction we want our tech organization to be.
+Healthy conversations on decisions that will adapt how we work will only move us forward in the direction we want our tech organization to be.

 Another advantage of building this in the open is the social aspect of GitHub and the transparency it creates.
 Contributions such as new content, fix of typos, and others, can be done through pull requests.
 If we change how we do things here, one can simply create an issue for discussion and also submit a PR with the updated version of it.